drak-o/drak-o/README.md

 Web dev and designer
 --------------------

-I started at the age of 14.
-Fast forward to 18, and I am a web developer.
 * 🌍  I'm based in Oxford
 * 🤝  I'm open to collaborating on most projects